We may get commissions for purchases made through links in this post.

-Cat litter preference can be as unique as your cat's predilection for specific food flavors or type of scratching surface.
-Switching to a new type or brand of kitty litter can hugely affect your cat's life, so make sure you only do it if you have to, and then do it right.
+Cat litter preference can be as unique as your cat’s predilection for specific food flavors or types of scratching surfaces.
+Switching to a new type or brand of kitty litter can hugely affect your cat’s life, so make sure you only do it if you have to, and then do it right.

 If your cat is happily using her litter-box with the existing type of litter, you shouldn’t tempt fate by trying to switch litter unless you have a very good reason.
 Make an undesired change too fast and you could end up with litter-box avoidance, a situation that can quickly turn into a habit that’s hard to break, even if you go back to the old type of litter.

 Why Switch to a New Brand of Cat Litter?

 - Existing litterbox problems, especially if your cat seemed uncomfortable digging in the box before starting to go elsewhere.

 - Switching from non-clumping to clumping litter which many feel is easier to clean.

 - Your existing brand becomes unavailable (if possible, stock up before that happens, to help you make the switch properly).

 Do not switch to a new brand of litter simply because you feel like it.
 A nice commercial or cute packaging may appeal to you, but probably not to your cat.
 Also, do not switch to scented litter just because the box smells bad.
 Deal with the problem by increasing the frequency of scooping and by looking into possible changes in your cat’s diet.

 Once you’ve made your mind up to switch to a different brand of litter, take the time to learn about the various types and see what you think would be the best choice for your cat.
 Read our article about Choosing the Right Kind of Litter, check our Cat Litter Reviews section, and by all means, start a thread in the Cat Care forum, asking for advice.
 You want to make the best possible decision so that you won’t have to switch yet again a few months down the road.